andzejsp/HomeLab/README.md

 I used Unprivilaged container your needs may be different.

 Set storage CPU and Memory to your needs.
+For my test rig i set up 1 CPU core and 2G memory.

 Set Network parameters to your needs.
 You can always leave it on DHCP to get IP from your router.
 If you are hosting web services then its better to set up a static IP.